kyle-tennison/notes/lecture notes/CS-1371 (matlab)/Exam 3 Practice Test.md

 ## Problem 1

-Iterate through all the liens in the file.
+Iterate through all the lines in the file.
 ```txt

 	lastWord = TimeWaited,